PaulW-NZ/AISMap/README.md

 # AISMap

-Decode and map NMEA Automated Identification System (AIS) sentences.
+Decode and map NMEA Automated Identification System (AIS) sentences - all in the browser.

 A quick and dirty monolithic HTML (with CSS and Javascript) tool to read, decode, and map NMEA AIS.
 Can process real-time via a websocket proxy (included), from a file of NMEA (AIVDM) sentences, or sentences pasted in manually.